 At the Anniston Army Depot, they were outfitted with seating and railings.
 With seating, Anniston Army Depot was able to provide unique tours of their facility.
 This also provided better security arrangements since the only way to "get lost" on a tour and cause a potential security breach was to jump off.

 The Anniston Army Depot later donated the cars to the Heart of Dixie Museum.
-The museum painted the cars white and renumbered them Calera & Shelby Nos.
-301 and 302.
+The museum painted the cars white and renumbered them Calera & Shelby No. 301 and 302.
 Recognizing the need for greater safety, picket fencing was placed on both cars to prevent unintentional falls.

 The museum eventually rebuilt both cars with improved seating and welded iron railing.
 They were also outfitted with roofs for the added comfort of our visitors.
-Finally, they were renumbered 1121 and 1122.
+Finally, they were renumbered No. 1121 and No. 1122.